Watch the Trailer and Listen to Snippets from The Beatles' New ‘Let It Be’ Special Edition Releases

 "It also shows the wonderful times we had together, and combined with the newly remastered Let It Be album, stands as a powerful reminder of this time.
 It’s how I want to remember The Beatles.”

-Preorder / pre-save The Beatles’ Let It Be Special Edition here (opens in new tab).
+Preorder / pre-save The Beatles’ Let It Be Special Edition here.

 Rod Brakes is a music journalist with an expertise in guitars.
-Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World (opens in new tab), Guitar Player (opens in new tab) and MusicRadar (opens in new tab) in addition to specialist music books, blogs and social media.
+Having spent many years at the coalface as a guitar dealer and tech, Rod's more recent work as a writer covering artists, industry pros and gear includes contributions for leading publications and websites such as Guitarist, Total Guitar, Guitar World, Guitar Player and MusicRadar in addition to specialist music books, blogs and social media.
 He is also a lifelong musician.